eske4/OvercookedController/README.md

 ### Plate Controller:
    - Code Location: [Wireless_Knife_Plate/Plate_Wireless](Wireless_Knife_Plate/Plate_Wireless)
-   - Description: Sends thumbstick x-y coordinates through the accelerometer to the receiver.
+   - Description: Sends thumb stick x-y coordinates through the accelerometer to the receiver.
 Triggers vibration if tilted too much, signaling that in-game items may be dropped.
 ### Knife Controller:
    - Code Location: [Wireless_Knife_Plate/KnifeWireless](Wireless_Knife_Plate/KnifeWireless)
    - Description: Sends input from the knife controller to the receiver.
 Includes a pressure sensor for in-game grabbing, two buttons for interactions, and an accelerometer to detect shaking for specific interactions.